COLORECTAL CANCER OVERVIEW

 The choice of second-line treatment typically depends on what was given originally.

-- If FOLFOX (or XELOX) was the first-line regimen, patients are typically switched to FOLFIRI (or irinotecan alone).
-For subsequent therapy, if the tumor does not have the K-ras mutation, cetuximab or panitumumab could then be added to irinotecan, or cetuximab could be given alone.
+●If FOLFOX (or XELOX) was the first-line regimen, patients are typically switched to FOLFIRI (or irinotecan alone).
+For subsequent therapy, if the tumor does not have a RAS mutation, cetuximab or panitumumab could then be added to irinotecan, or cetuximab could be given alone.
 (See 'Cetuximab (Erbitux)' above.)

-- If FOLFIRI (with or without bevacizumab) was given as the first-line regimen, cetuximab or panitumumab can be added (if the tumor does not have the K-ras mutation), or the patient can be switched to an oxaliplatin regimen, such as FOLFOX or XELOX.
+●If FOLFIRI (with or without bevacizumab) was given as the first-line regimen, cetuximab or panitumumab can be added (if the tumor does not have a RAS mutation), or the patient can be switched to an oxaliplatin regimen, such as FOLFOX or XELOX.

 A drug targeting VEGF (bevacizumab, aflibercept) may be recommended as a component of second-line treatment even if bevacizumab was given as part of the first-line treatment.
 However, these drugs should not be used in combination with cetuximab or panitumumab.